DallasMorningNews/chartwerk-editor/docs/chartwerk-backend.md

 The backend is responsible for creating that page and uploading it to your preferred file storage.

-In django-chartwerk, we do this via a post-save signal on the chart model, using celery to complete the task asynchronously.
+In django-chartwerk, we do this via a post-save signal on the chart model, using [Celery](http://www.celeryproject.org/) to complete the task asynchronously.
 We also inline as many of the styles and dependency scripts as possible to reduce the number of separate HTTP calls a chart must make before rendering.

 The chart scripts themselves are also inlined.
 A `chartwerk` global object is created which the draw function ingests.
-In that way, a chart is rendered in the baked page almost identically as it is rendered in chartwerk-editor.
+In that way, a chart is rendered in the baked page almost identically as it is rendered in chartwerk-editor for previewing.

 Here's an example from django-chartwerk (using Django's templating syntax) of how we bake a chart's scripts into a single script tag: